Skip to content

 It's not something that I considered until recently but there is actually a pretty good argument to be made that the meaning of 'nations' in the Bible is a case of lost in translation.

-The word 'nation' comes from the Greek 'ethnos', translated as 'gentile' in the New Testament and now largely meaning 'non-Jew' (or Christian).
-I mean, that's what I was taught too.
+As my guest in the below podcast episode notes, the word 'nation' comes from the Greek 'ethnos', translated as 'gentile' in the New Testament and now largely meaning 'non-Jew' (or Christian).
+But he makes the point that 'gentile' is an empty word and is incorrectly used by many churches.

 Depending on the context, it can refer to the nations in Genesis 10 or the northern tribes of Israel who were to be grafted back into the olive (or fig) tree that is Israel.